sergiugotacloud/HelloTags-Event-Driven-Backend/README.md

 ---

-## Security Design
+## Security decisions

-**No public compute exposure.** All Lambda functions, EC2, and RDS run in private subnets.
-No resource has a public IP or is directly reachable from the internet.
+No public compute.
+Every Lambda, EC2, and RDS runs in private subnets.
+Nothing has a public IP.

-**No SSH.** EC2 is accessed exclusively via SSM Session Manager.
-The EC2 security group has no inbound rules — egress only.
+No SSH.
+The EC2 security group has zero inbound rules.
+Access goes through SSM Session Manager, authenticated via IAM, logged to CloudWatch.

-**No hardcoded credentials.** RDS credentials are generated by Terraform (`random_password`), stored in Secrets Manager, and fetched at Lambda runtime via the AWS SDK.
-They never appear in source code or environment variables.
+No hardcoded credentials.
+RDS password is generated by Terraform, stored in Secrets Manager, fetched at runtime.
+It never touches an environment variable or source file.

-**Network isolation by security group.** RDS accepts connections on port 5432 from the EC2 security group only.
-Lambda functions share the EC2 security group for simplicity (production improvement: dedicated Lambda SG).
+RDS only accepts connections on port 5432 from the EC2 security group.
+Nothing else can reach it.

-**Encrypted at rest.** RDS storage encryption enabled.
-Secrets Manager encrypts credentials using AWS KMS by default.

-**Remote state with locking.** Terraform state is stored in S3 with server-side encryption and a DynamoDB lock table — preventing concurrent applies from corrupting state.
+Remote state is stored in S3 with server-side encryption.
+DynamoDB lock table prevents concurrent applies from corrupting state.

 ---

-## Engineering Decisions
+## Why I built it this way

-**Why EventBridge fan-out instead of direct Lambda invocation?** tap-handler emits a single event.
-EventBridge routes it to two consumers simultaneously — notification-handler and analytics-handler — without tap-handler knowing either exists.
-Adding a third consumer (a CRM integration, an audit log, a real-time dashboard) requires a new EventBridge target, not a code change to tap-handler.
-This is the correct decoupling pattern for extensible event-driven systems.
+**EventBridge fan-out instead of chaining Lambdas directly**

+tap-handler fires one event and forgets.
+EventBridge routes it to notification-handler and analytics-handler at the same time, and tap-handler has no idea either of them exists.
+If I need a third consumer later, I add an EventBridge target.
+I don't touch tap-handler.
+That's the right pattern for anything that needs to scale without turning into spaghetti.

-**Why DynamoDB for raw tap events and RDS for analytics?**
+**DynamoDB for raw taps, RDS for analytics**

-DynamoDB is the right store for raw tap ingestion: write-heavy, key-value access pattern, no joins, millisecond latency, zero operational overhead, on-demand pricing.
-RDS PostgreSQL is the right store for analytics: structured schema, queryable by time range and card, aggregatable with SQL.
-Each store matches its access pattern — using one for both would be a compromise.
+DynamoDB made sense for tap ingestion: write-heavy, simple key-value access, no joins, millisecond latency.
+RDS made sense for analytics: structured schema, queryable by time range, aggregatable with SQL.
+Using one for both would mean compromising somewhere.
+Matching the store to the access pattern is the whole point.

-**Why EC2 + Flask instead of Lambda for analytics writes?**
+**EC2 + Flask instead of another Lambda for database writes**

-The Flask API on EC2 represents a persistent service layer that owns the database connection pool and schema logic.
-This is a deliberate architectural choice to demonstrate a hybrid serverless + containerised-service pattern — Lambda handles stateless event processing, EC2 handles stateful service logic.
-In production this could be ECS Fargate with an ALB, but EC2 is the minimal viable equivalent for portfolio demonstration.
+The Flask API is a persistent service that owns the connection pool and schema logic.
+Lambda handles stateless event processing, EC2 handles stateful service logic.
+In production this would probably be ECS Fargate behind an ALB, but EC2 is the minimal version that demonstrates the same pattern.

-**Why SSM over SSH for EC2 access?**
+**SSM over SSH**

-SSH requires open port 22, a key pair, and a public IP or bastion host.
-SSM requires none of these — access is authenticated via IAM, logged to CloudWatch, and auditable.
-The security group has zero inbound rules.
-This is the production-standard access pattern for private EC2 instances in AWS.
+SSH means open port 22, a key pair to manage, and either a public IP or a bastion host.
+SSM means none of those things.
+The security group has no inbound rules at all.
+Access is IAM-authenticated and logged.
+This is how private EC2 should be managed.

-**Why Secrets Manager instead of environment variables for RDS credentials?**
+**Secrets Manager over environment variables**

-Environment variables in Lambda are visible in the console and included in function configuration exports.
-Secrets Manager stores credentials encrypted, access is controlled by IAM, and rotation can be enabled without redeploying the function.
-The credential fetch adds a single SDK call at cold start — an acceptable tradeoff for significantly stronger secrets hygiene.
+Environment variables show up in the Lambda console and get included in function config exports.
+Secrets Manager stores them encrypted, access is controlled by IAM, and rotation works without redeploying anything.
+One extra SDK call at cold start is a fine tradeoff.

-**Why a single NAT Gateway?**
+**Single NAT Gateway**

-Cost optimisation.
-A NAT Gateway in each AZ would provide AZ-level fault tolerance for private subnet egress, but costs ~£30/month per gateway.
-For a development and portfolio project, a single NAT Gateway in the public subnet is the correct tradeoff.
-Documented explicitly — not an omission.
+One NAT Gateway per AZ gives you AZ-level fault tolerance for private subnet egress.
+It also costs roughly 30 euros a month per gateway.
+For a dev project this is not worth it.
+Documented here on purpose, not overlooked.

 ---

-## Troubleshooting
+## Things that broke

-### 1. Lambda not triggered from EventBridge
+### Lambda not triggering from EventBridge

-Problem:
-EventBridge rule exists but Lambda not invoked

-Cause:
-Missing `aws_lambda_permission`

-Fix:
+EventBridge rule was configured, targets were set, Lambda was doing nothing.
+No errors anywhere, just silence.

+Turned out Lambda needs explicit permission to be invoked by EventBridge.
+Missing `aws_lambda_permission` resource in Terraform.
+EventBridge was trying to invoke it and getting silently denied.

 ```hcl
 resource "aws_lambda_permission" "allow_eventbridge" {
   statement_id  = "AllowExecutionFromEventBridge"